Bluebear77/Intern_ECLADATTA/Draft/slide-question.md

 1427 overlapped URLs: https://docs.google.com/spreadsheets/d/13peuRZqLMsJiddPEVT4v5Y-L5YbHPu3DON6Oitp3aI4/edit?usp=sharing

+***
+Increase font size > 14
+Not only stick to theauthors, but also challenge what they said, is this also true, critical thinking.
+Give summary at the first too.
+Each of the dataset, their overlapping, statistics, reasoning skills,

+genreate fact, and then apply the reasoning skills to distinguish the fact generated.

 ####  From paper:
 De-biasing: Becasue there are many tables have similar content in LOGICNLG, **they keep only one table for each unique table header.** They did not mention ToTTo.